[Last updated May 2019]

 The gutter dries from HW+3.5h.
 Only at HWS (Liverpool >9.4m) is it possible to sail around Little Eye and through the gap between Hilbre and Middle Eye.

 Photo: Anchorage at Hilbre (1)

 Photo: Anchorage at Hilbre (2)

 The beach dries extensively off West Kirby and the limit of LW navigation on this side of the estuary is near where numerous yacht moorings are laid in sand and mud between West Kirby and the Dee SC at Thurstaston.

-Off Thurstaston, the flood enters the gutter at the foot of the causeway by the Dee SC at about HW-2.5.
-It is possible to follow the flood along the shore eventually to enter the narrow channel into the saltings (marked by withies) to the boatyard at Heswall at HW.
+Off Thurstaston, the flood enters the gutter at the foot of the causeway by the Dee SC at about HW-2.5h.
+It is possible to follow the flood up the estuary eventually to enter the narrow channel into the saltings (marked by withies) to the boatyard at Heswall at HW.
 Generally, the line of mooring buoys indicates the course of the channel, the sides of which are steep.
-Here, Sheldrakes restaurant is a fine place to enjoy a beer outside on the terrace overlooking the saltings towards Wales.
+Here, Sheldrakes restaurant is a fine place to enjoy a beer with a view overlooking the saltings.

 Photo: The causeway flooding below the Dee SC